DefinitelyNotEthan/Q4/README.md

 - A Hawking raditation and luminocity calculator

 AGENDA:
-- Week of 5/13, finish up Schwarzschild radius caculator!
+- Week of 5/13, finish and bugfix the Schwarzschild radius caculator!

 SOURCES:
 - ASCII art source https://www.asciiart.eu/